International Student Process

 Monmouth, IL 61462 U.S.A.

 Monmouth College offers scholarships to international students with demonstrated records of academic achievement and the promise of future potential.
-The College's merit-based financial assistance ranges from approximately $18,000 per year to more than $21,000 per year.

-Scholarships for international students include, but are not limited to, the following:
+Scholarships for international students include the following:

 No additional applications, forms or essays are required for consideration for any international-student scholarship.
 You will be considered for financial assistance once you have fully completed your application and we have received the necessary paperwork (school records, letter of recommendation, your essay, etc.).
 So, be sure to get everything in as quickly as possible!